Consensys/doc.goquorum/docs/HowTo/GetStarted/Cakeshop.md

 ## Running modes

-There are a few ways in which you can run Cakeshop (see the sections below for details on each, as well as [configuration](https://github.com/ConsenSys/cakeshop/blob/master/docs/configuration.md#geth) page):
+Cakeshop can start in multiple modes (see the sections below for details on each and [configuration](https://github.com/ConsenSys/cakeshop/blob/master/docs/configuration.md#geth) page):

 1. **Default mode**: _Used when you want Cakeshop to start up an Ethereum node._
     Running Cakeshop in the Default mode will start up Cakeshop and also start running a regular geth node (on a private/test network).